 Institutions must be held accountable for failing to protect children who have suffered institutional abuse whilst in their care.

-If you are a survivor of institutional abuse, or any other form of abuse, we are here to help you seek compensation.
+If you are a survivor of institutional abuse, or any other form of abuse, our Institutional Abuse lawyers are here to help you seek compensation.

 Trigger warning: This page contains explicit references to subject matter and material that may be traumatising or upsetting for survivors and their families.
 Reader discretion is advised.

 We understand that compensation can’t undo the trauma of child sexual abuse, and other forms of abuse, but it can help you with counselling and loss of income, to assist you to make a new start in life.
 Holding institutions to account can also ensure they put the right procedures and safeguards in place so that children receive the protection they need going forward.
-We provide survivors with sound legal advice and representation, to help them achieve the best possible outcome.
+Our Institutional Abuse lawyers provide survivors with sound legal advice and representation, to help them achieve the best possible outcome.

 Since the commencement of the National Child Sexual Institutional Abuse Redress Scheme (the ‘Redress Scheme’), on 1 July 2018, survivors of historical child sexual abuse have been increasingly empowered to step forward, talk about their own suffering, and seek compensation (where previously they may have been unable or unwilling to do so).